-AP Studio Art Course #1007
+AP Studio Art

 AP Studio Art is a fast paced challenging course for the student interested in pursuing a career path in art.
 Students will focus on advanced visual problem solving and must be self-motivated with excellent art skills.
 Students will address all sections of the portfolio as outlined by the AP College Board.
 Units in all four components of art: history, aesthetics, criticism and studio will be explored.
-Slides and physical works of art will be required for the portfolio submission, and then sent to the College Board for evaluation.
+Slides and physical works of art will be required for the submission of the Drawing or 2D portfolio exam, and then sent to the College Board for evaluation.
 All students who request acceptance in this class are required to take the Advanced Placement portfolio exam in the spring.
 Summer work is required.
+Students will be required to supply some materials in addition to a lab Fee and AP Exam fee for work on their portfolios.

 Prerequisite: Art Foundations, Adv.
-Drawing, Credit: 1 credit
+Drawing,

 Adv.
 Painting, Adv.
+Drawing &

-Drawing & Term: 2 semesters Painting, & teacher recommendation
+Painting, & teacher recommendation

+Year: 12 th